imagineLife/big-site/content/mongo/rando-questions.md

 - should be used as early as possible
 - can be used as many times as needed
 - has similar syntax to the `find` command

+#### Replication

+No oplog entries get written when a `delete` or `deleteMany` is not deleting any data.

+Horizontal Scaling is done by sharding, not by adding replica sets.

+[Delayed Replica Set Members](https://docs.mongodb.com/manual/tutorial/configure-a-delayed-replica-set-member/) give a "window of time" to recover from an operation error.
+The delay time, say 30min, means that it will take 30min before changes on the primary get carried over to the delayed member.